 Turtle rock dive site information

-Turtle Rock consists of a series of shallow boulders and staghorn coral stretching along the edge of the island beneath the azure waves.
-The rocky area boasts an average depth of the rocky area is 15-20 meters with sand bottoms at 25 meters.
-All along the dive site, especially on the north side, there are lots of canyons and a few exhilarating swim-throughs awaits exploration, providing divers with a thrilling underwater playground.
+Turtle Rock dive site unfolds as a captivating series of shallow boulders and staghorn corals, tracing the edges of the island beneath the azure waves.
+The rocky area boasts an average depth of 15-20 meters, with sandy bottoms extending to 25 meters.
+Along the dive site, especially on the north side, a myriad of canyons and a few exhilarating swim-throughs awaits exploration, providing divers with a thrilling underwater playground.
 These swim-throughs are typically situated between 8-10 meters and the surface, offering divers the chance to navigate through nature’s own submerged maze.

 What makes Turtle Rock truly enchanting is its amalgamation of mild currents, clear visibility, and a wide range of healthy and diverse marine life.
 From novice divers to seasoned underwater enthusiasts, Turtle Rock caters to all levels, promising an enjoyable and memorable experience beneath the waves.